 Deep Brain Stimulation (DBS) Surgery

 Deep brain stimulation (DBS) uses electrical pulses to stimulate an area of the brain.
 This can change the activity in that area of the brain.
-You will need surgery to implant the devices that stimulate the brain.
+You may need two surgeries to implant the devices that stimulate the brain.

 Most often, DBS is used to relieve symptoms of Parkinson's disease when they can't be controlled by medicines.
 But it can also be used for other conditions, such as multiple sclerosis and obsessive-compulsive disorder.

-The devices are implanted in two steps.
-First, your doctor will drill two small holes in your skull.
-Then he or she will place tiny wire electrodes in your brain.
-You may be awake during the surgery so that you can help the doctor place the electrodes where they will work best.
-But your doctor might also use a type of imaging (MRI) to help place the electrodes.
+The devices are often put in during separate surgeries on different days.
+Your doctor will drill small holes in your skull.
+Then tiny wire electrodes are placed in your brain.
+You may or may not be awake during the surgery.
+If you're awake, you will help the doctor know where to place the electrodes where they will work best.
+If you're not awake, your doctor might use a type of imaging (MRI) to help place the electrodes.

-The second step is to implant a small, battery-powered generator.
+The other step is to put in a small, battery-powered generator.
 It's placed under the skin of your chest near your collarbone.
-This device is then connected to the electrodes in your brain.
+This device is connected to the electrodes in your brain.
 To do this, the doctor will use a small wire that runs under your scalp and skin.
 You won't be awake for this surgery.

 After the surgery, you will have a short hospital stay.
-The generator will be turned on before you go home.
+Your doctor may wait for you to heal before turning on the generator.

 What To Expect